What NOT to do when cooking turkey

 4. to provide, furnish, or supply; yield.

 It seems that the process of being productive would require hard work or creativity, at the very least.
-The problem is, our lives today are so filled with a
+The problem is, our lives today are so

 For the rest of the story, CLICK here: Create routines to get more stuff done